alanng10/class-lang/Doc/a.md

 Class is high level programming language.
 Class does not need manual memory management when the user develops in the language.
-Class uses auto memory management, that deletes Any that are unused, when making new any when memory usage is high.
+Class uses auto memory management, that is same in C#.